jifems/adxsharing/receive-adx-data.md

     <img src="./media/received-share-dataset.png">

 1. On the right hand side, a new pane will be displayed.
 Select an Azure Data Explorer cluster to receive the data.
 Select **Map to target**.
 The Azure Data Explorer cluster you specify must be in the same location as the source cluster where data is shared from.
-If you do not have an Azure Data Explorer cluster in the same location as the source cluster, please create one and then continue.
+If you do not have an Azure Data Explorer cluster in the same location as the source cluster, please follow the instructions in the [Create an Azure Data Explorer Cluster and Database](https://docs.microsoft.com/azure/data-explorer/create-cluster-database-portal) documentation to create one, and then continue.
+Please note you will need to be owner of the Azure Data Explorer cluster in order to receive data into the cluster.

     <img src="./media/map-dataset.png">